ManoelH/Task/README.md

 # Note

-This app will get some improvements to landscape mode, in the moment just login page is working fine and new functionalities
+This app will get some improvemnts how: notifications, login with google and image to profile